BuilderIO/framework-benchmarks/README.md

 - **Eager JS Kib**: the KiB of JS that is eagerly downloaded and executed from `<script>` tags for the initial page load.
 This is the actual size transferred over the network, including compression (lower is better)
 - **Total KiB**: the total KiB transferred with the given page, including HTML, CSS, prefetched resources, etc. Also known as the "total byte weight".
 This is the actual size transferred over the network, including compression (lower is better)

-We sort the results by TTI, ascending
+We take the median of multiple runs, and sort the results by TTI, ascending

 We are also experimenting with looking at other metrics, such as [build times](#build-times)